+- 2.3.
 Miller (2002) went on to identify different degrees of fiscal decentralization.
-The first, deconcentration or bureaucratic decentralization, occurs when decentralization takes the form of a transfer of functions from the Central Government to regional offices and real decision-making is retained at the centre.
+The first is deconcentration or bureaucratic decentralization occurs when decentralization takes the form of a transfer of functions from the Central Government to regional offices and real decision-making is retained at the centre.
 It is the weakest form of decentralization.
-The second form is delegation, which occurs when Central Governments transfer responsibility for decision-making to semi-autonomous organizations, or executive agencies not wholly controlled by the Central Government, but ultimately accountable to it.
-Usually, these organizations have a great deal of discretion in decisionmaking.
-This represents a more extensive form of decentralization than deconcentration.
-The third form is called devolution.
-This occurs when Central Governments transfer the responsibility for decision-making, finance and management to subnational jurisdictions that are outside its direct control, and which have corporate status.
+The second form is delegation which occurs when Central Governments transfer responsibility for decision-making to semi-autonomous organizations or executive agencies not wholly controlled by the Central Government, but ultimately accountable to it.
+Usually, these organizations have very much discretion in decision-making.
+It represents a more extensive form of decentralization than deconcentration.
+The third form is called devolution which occurs when Central Governments transfers the responsibility for decision-making, finance and management to subnational jurisdictions that are outside its direct control and have corporate status.
 Devolution in its purest form has two fundamental characteristics.
 First, local units of governments are autonomous and have clear and legally recognized geographical boundaries within which they can exercise their authority.
-Second, subnational governments usually have corporate status and the power to secure resources to perform their functions.

-The literature on fiscal decentralization in developing countries in general, and Latin America and the Caribbean specifically, reveals several striking characteristics.
+Second, subnational governments usually have corporate status and the power to secure resources to perform their functions. - 2.4.
+The literature on fiscal decentralization in developing countries in general, and Latin America and the Caribbean, specifically reveals several striking characteristics.
 First, fiscal decentralization is both an economic and a political process.
 From the standpoint of economics, fiscal decentralization is seen as a vehicle to improve and democratize the allocation and use of public resources.
-In other words, it is seen as an instrument of economic policy and the greatest motive is to seek more efficiency and efficacy in the allocation of public resources.
+In other words, it is seen as an instrument of economic policy and the greatest motivation is to seek more efficiency and efficacy in the allocation of public resources.
 From the perspective of politics, it is felt that the prevailing political circumstances and realities tend to exert very strong influences on the level of fiscal decentralization.
 In Latin America, for instance, fiscal decentralization has occurred very much in parallel with the democratization of government and the fall of military regimes.
-This may be because it is felt that fiscal decentralization and democracy are processes which complement and strengthen each other.
+This may be because it is felt that fiscal decentralization and democracy are processes which complement and strengthen each other. - 2.5.
 The second feature of fiscal decentralization is that it can be either supply driven or demand driven.
 If it is carried out by a strong Central Government in a top to bottom movement, it is called supply decentralization.
 For instance, the decentralization that took place in Chile in the 1970s was done to spread Central Government activity more efficiently over national territory and is viewed as an example of supply decentralization.
 By contrast, when decentralization takes place from the bottom upwards as a result of protest action by subnational governments against excessive powers of Central Government, it is called demand decentralization.
-An example of this was Brazil in 1988, where fiscal decentralization took place to weaken the federal government to prevent the re-installation of a dictatorial government.
-The experiences in Columbia in 1992 and Ecuador 1996 were quite similar.
+An example of this was Brazil in 1988, where fiscal decentralization took place to weaken the federal government to